 Here is a link that let you take a sneak peek at one class's journey through the start of storyline (from the second round of piloting - the Beta pilot).

-Gretchen Brinza is currently teaching 5th and 6th-grade science at Alcott College Prep in Chicago, IL.
+Gretchen Brinza is currently teaching fifth and sixth-grade science at Alcott College Prep in Chicago, IL.
 She has spent her teaching career in various science and engineering teaching positions in grades K-8th.
 She is always willing to learn more about three-dimensional learning and the positive impact it has on student learning in science.
 Gretchen participated in the MSU-Urban STEM and Leadership Fellowship.
 She is a recipient of the 2016 Presidential Awards for Excellence in Mathematics and Science Teaching (K-6 Science, Illinois) and the 2017 Illinois STEM Educator Award.

 Elizabeth Doherty is a sixth-grade science teacher at Madison Middle School in Trumbull, CT.
 She received her bachelor’s degree in Elementary Education from the University of Connecticut and completed her Master’s and Sixth Year degrees in Administration and Supervision from Southern Connecticut State University.
 Over the past 27 years, Elizabeth has been involved with science education on both the elementary and middle school levels where she has worked as a science teacher, a professional development provider, and a teacher leader.